morungos/morungos.github.io/_posts/2025-08-10-back-to-the-farm.md

 of how to handle an old industry that has, in effect, become non-viable.
 The same discussions happened about coal mining in the 1980s.

-Displacement, then, is the traditionally Conservative response to a changed economy.
+Instead, displacement is the traditionally Conservative response to a changed economy.
 It is an incentive for workers with obsolete skills to retrain themselves for this new world.
 In this framing, displacement is to be welcomed, not avoided.
-It should not be a surprise that the same process is happening to today’s programmers, call centre workers, and even artists.
+It should not be a surprise that the same framing is being applied to today’s programmers, call centre workers, and even artists.
+Of course, that doesn't make it right.

 As with other displacements, and as with Sellar, it is hard to disentangle the desire for self-aggrandizement from the belief in a greater good.
 Sellar himself